Gaurang-Agrawal1/My_new_Ecommerce/README.md

 - This task demonstrates how to send confirmation emails upon user signup, providing a complete user authentication and verification workflow.

 ### Product Details
-- user can go through differenr  products on website
+- User can go through differenr  products on website
 - Whenever a user go on product to view it ,  he see similar products on recommenations section
-- user can add product to cart
+- User can add product to cart

-### payment
+### Payment
 - To Integrate a payment gateway API for processing transactions , used Stripe Payment Gateway.

 ## Features